 St John of God Hospital Murdoch

-St John of God Hospital Murdoch is (one of) Perth’s largest private hospital south of the river.
+St John of God Hospital Murdoch is (one of) Perth’s largest private hospitals south of the river.
 With over 500 beds and 16 theatres, the Hospital is well positioned to service an array of clinical, diagnostic and surgical services.

 The Hospital also provides many support services onsite including; radiology, physiotherapy, pathology and nuclear medicine.